shivashant25/Nerdio-Lab/Hands-on lab/07-create-backup.md

    ![](media/7ss6.png)

 ## Exercise 2: Enable Backup for Session desktop and File share

+In this exercise, you'll be enabling backup for the policies that you created in the previous exercise.

 1. From the NMM portal, click on **ACCOUNTS** *(1)* from the side blade and click on **Manange** *(2)* on your NMM Account.